 1945Actress, Zina Bethune, is born in New York, New York.
 She was featured on the TV series The Nurses from 1962 to 1965.
 She appeared in a variety of television shows including Naked City, Route 66, Gunsmoke, Emergency!, Police Story, Santa Barbara, and Party of Five.

 1945Actress, Brenda Fricker, is born in Dublin, Ireland.
-She appeared in the films My Left Foot, The Field, Benny and Joon, and A Time to Kill.
+She appeared in the films The Music Machine, Bloody Kids, My Left Foot, The Field, Brides of Christ, Home Alone 2: Lost in New York, So I Married an Axe Murderer, Moll Flanders, Benny and Joon, and A Time to Kill.

 1945Actress, Patricia Morrow, is born in Los Angeles, California.
 She is best known for the role of Rita Jacks in the primetime soap opera, Peyton Place (1965-1969).
 She appeared in the films Artists and Models, The Bad Seed, The Wrong Man, and Surf Party.